Skip to main content

 • Small Estate Affidavit (if applicable under state law)

 Albert does not have physical branches, so all death claims must be handled through email, phone, or in-app support.
-Because Albert uses multiple partner banks for different products (Sutton Bank or Stride Bank, N.A. for the Cash account; Coastal Community Bank, Axos Bank, and Wells Fargo for savings), the estate may need to coordinate with multiple institutions.
+Because Albert uses multiple partner banks for the Cash and Savings products (Sutton Bank, Stride Bank, N.A., and Wells Fargo, N.A.), the estate may need to coordinate with multiple institutions.
 Investment accounts held through Albert Securities, LLC (FINRA/SIPC member) with clearing by Apex Clearing Corp follow separate claim procedures.
 Without POD/TOD designations, all accounts will likely require probate or a small estate affidavit for distribution.

 How long the process takes at Albert: Varies; expect longer processing times than traditional banks due to fintech intermediary structure.
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.